Workers and students pose strike challenge to Belarusian leader | Law-Order

 Exiled opposition politician Sviatlana Tsikhanouskaya has urged Belarusians to block roads, shut down workplaces, stop using government shops and services and withdraw all money from their bank accounts.
 Lukashenko has scoffed, asking: "Who will feed the kids?"

 Official media said Lukashenko was at work as normal on Monday and that he had a busy working week ahead of him.
-Tsikhanouskaya called on Sunday for the strike to go ahead after police fired stun grenades and detained scores of people at protests by tens of thousands in Minsk and elsewhere, the 11th straight weekend of huge demonstrations.
+Tsikhanouskaya praised workers and others for the strike action a day after police fired stun grenades and detained scores of people at nationwide protests by tens of thousands, the 11th straight weekend of rallies.

-"The regime once again showed Belarusians that force is the only thing it is capable of," she said in a statement.
-"That's why tomorrow, Oct.
-26, a national strike will begin."
+"The protest will only be over once we have achieved our goal.
+We stand together, we are many and we are ready to go until victory," she said in a statement.
 If strikes come close to paralysing the country, it could be a further test of Russian support for its ally Lukashenko.

 Since the crisis began, Moscow has backed him with a $1.5 billion loan and increased security cooperation.
 Official results showed Lukashenko won a landslide election victory on Aug.
 9, but the opposition and Western countries say the vote was rigged, which he denies.